-All motor vehicles operated by students, faculty, and staff must be registered with the Rollins College Department of Campus Security after being brought to campus.
-Holt students may obtain a decal in the Campus Security office, which is open 24 hours a day.
-There is a minimal charge for decals.
-Vehicle registration and an official Rollins College I.D. is required.
+All motor vehicles operated by students, faculty, and staff must be registered with the Rollins College Department of Campus Security.
+Holt students may obtain a permit in the Campus Security Office, which is open 24 hours a day.
+Please see the Campus Security website for information on fees, citations, and other important parking information.
+Vehicle registration and an official Rollins College I.D. are required.

-A brochure containing parking and traffic regulations enforced on College property by the Campus Security office is available to all Holt graduate students.
+A brochure containing parking and traffic regulations enforced on College property by the Campus Security Office is available to all Holt students.
 These rules are enforced all year.
-Students should familiarize themselves with the Campus Traffic and Parking Regulations brochure that will be issued with each decal.
-Contact the Campus Security office at 407-646-2999 or visit their website at www.rollins.edu/campus\security for any additional information.
+Students should familiarize themselves with the Campus Traffic and Parking Regulations brochure issued with each decal.
+Contact the Campus Security Office at 407-646-2999 for any additional information.